svof/svof/Developer_readme.md

 </details>

 Important notes:
-- You can use defr, onr and offr whenever you need to use regex for def, defup and defoff messages respectively.
-They are not mutually exclusive with normal def, on, off messages so you can use normal and regex triggers on the same entry.
+- You can use `defr`, `onr` and `offr` whenever you need to use regex for def, defup and defoff messages respectively.
+They are not mutually exclusive with normal `def`, `on`, `off` messages so you can use normal and regex triggers on the same entry.
 - Available flags and configuration functions are:
     - availableindragon -> boolean value that flags when a defence is available and can be put up even in dragonform (usually only for defences that also shares a general or dragon equivalent with the same name and behavior, like deathsight.
     - invisibledef -> boolean value that determines whether the defence is invisible (not recognized as a real defence by achaea).
 This is useful for certain abilities that are not naturally defences per se, but still useful to keep track of.